5 Postpartum Body Changes You May Not Expect

 Your feet size may change.

 My own mother’s feet grew one size with each kid!
 After two kids, she had to officially throw out all her shoes and start her collection over again.
 When I was younger, I thought this was crazy but it’s actually extremely common.
-When we are pregnant, our feet swell and for many women.
-The ligaments and muscles that swelled never return to their original state.
+When we are pregnant, our feet swell.
+For many women the ligaments and muscles that swelled never return to their original state.
 This is also true for your hands.
 Many new mothers have said that even after all their baby weight has been shed, their extremities like their hands and feet remained at their new, larger size.

 Your hair color may change.